 Instructions

 - Combine eggs, cottage cheese and cheese in a large bowl.
-Stir in vegetable mixture until well combined.
+Blend the eggs and cottage cheese first if you want to.

 - Spoon into a well-greased muffin tin.
 I fill my tins pretty full and usually make about 9 muffins.